pierwill/ssn2018aarhus/aarhus.rst

    - Then I'll dive into the history.
    - Last I'll look at a case study and a text (a spy story).

-   ---

-   Calvin wrote that predestination was secret: “an admirable secret of the judgement of God.”
-He wrote that inquiring into it was like pressing into God’s secret closet [room].
+   \------------------------------\

+   Some theology is necessary to begin.

+   If I only tell you one thing about Predestination for the purposes of this analysis it will be that *Predestination is secret*.
 Predestination implies the existence of information that could infallibly predict a persons future.
 That information is secret and accessible only to God.

+   It is totally opaque to mortals.
+But there has to be some sort of process.

+   Calvin calls is “an admirable secret of the judgement of God.”
+He wrote that inquiring into it was like pressing into God’s secret closet [room].

+   The metaphor of the Book of Life is important here.

 ----